emilyjmiles/magical-mythical-monsters/README.md

 ## Challenges & Wins

 Building this game from scratch without the usual project iteration prompts, required careful planning and problem solving.
 I utilized pseudo coding and asked my fellow cohort mates to be my rubber duck for my JavaScript logic.
 I struggled with some of the Game class functionality, but ultimately had the correct logic that needed to be implemented.
-Maintaining and refactoring DRY code went well, with the exception of my HTML file where I could have had a more clear concise way of organizing my code to avoid repetitive code blocks.
+Maintaining and refactoring DRY code went well, with the exception of my HTML file where I could have had a more clear, concise way of organizing my code to avoid repetitive code blocks.
 My biggest challenge was working through a gameplay bug that miss counted the user and robot wins.
 Unfortunately, I was unable to resolve the bug in time, but look forward to solving that issue in the future.
 Overall, this project really brought me out of my comfort zone as a new developer, but I am happy with the end product.

 ## Contributions